“But let me get to the point, let’s roll another joint.

 “Nope.
 Not happenin’, brother!”
-Dang it, I’m talking like Hulk Hogan again.
+Dang it, I was talking like Hulk Hogan again.
 They reluctantly put their contraband away and I have officially been demoted to the status of chaperone.
 “Here, read this.”
 I grab a pocket New Testament from the glove compartment and throw it in the backseat.

 “Wow, thanks man!”
 Tom says.
 Weird that he sounded genuinely happy.
 Who knows, maybe a little tough love is all these guys need to start making good life choices.
 A few seconds later I hear muffled tearing sounds.
 I turn to see them ripping out pages and…oh, you have to be kidding me.